List of Hurd band members

 This article discusses the members of the Mongolian heavy metal band Hurd.
-Four of the band members are brothers: Ganbayar, Tömörtsog, Otgonbayar and Otgonbaatar are sons of Damba (see Mongolian name).
+Five of the band's current members are brothers: Ganbayar, Tömörtsog, Otgonbayar, Otgonbaatar and Münkhbat are sons of Damba (see Mongolian name).
 All the members were born and raised in the railway district in Ulan Bator.

 Dambyn Ganbayar

 Dambyn Ganbayar or Дамбын Ганбаяр (born 6 June 1963) is Hurd's founding member, manager and instrumentalist.

 Ganbayar is the oldest member in the band and he has re-formed the second line-up of Hurd with lead guitarist D.Otgonbayar and bassist N.Naranbaatar starting from 1991.
 Although not officially carrying the title, he fulfills the managers and producers duties.

 Ganbayar's interest in foreign heavy metal music dates back to 1975.
 Among his favourite bands are Metallica, Iron Maiden, Judas Priest, WASP.
 As a child, Ganbayar has played guitar, then drums in Gan Zam (Ган зам, "railway"), and later drums in Enkhiin tug (Энхийн туг, "flag of peace").
 He continued playing in bands during his student years in Donetsk, Ukraine.

 Ganbayar is a complete musician, capable of playing a wide variety of instruments.
 Originally he was Hurd's drummer, until the arrival of his younger brother Otgonbaatar in 1997.
 He often accompanies Hurd on a Korg Triton music workstation or percussion instruments.
 In Unplugged II, he is seen playing mandolin, melodica or harmonica.
 Since the departure of T.Naranbaatar in late 2008, Ganbayar has also been playing rhythm guitar, most of the time an Ovation Balladeer 6751 twelve-string acoustic.

 Ganbayar has composed at least 10 songs for Hurd, most famous ones being Chono, Ekh oron, Minii Mongol or Ochij chadaagui.
 In 1999, Ganbayar won the "Best Musician" award at the Pentatonic Awards.